 No matter where your training journey lies, hand signals can make the task much simpler!
-From starting from the very start to working through all levels, they provide invaluable assistance when training a pup!
+From starting from the very start of training process to working through all levels, they provide invaluable assistance when training a pup!

 Hand signals can be an extremely effective tool in improving communication with your puppy or dog!
-Signaling makes it simple to convey cues around distractions or from faraway.
+Signaling makes it simple to convey verbal cues from around distractions or from faraway.

-Today we’re discussing dog training hand signals. why they are important, some popular ones that you could teach your pup, and how you can successfully help him learn them.
+Today we’re discussing dog training, dog hand signals. why they are important, some popular ones that you could teach your pup, and how you can successfully help him learn them.

-Why Train Your Dog To Respond To Hand Signals?
+Why Should You Train Your Dog To Respond To Hand Signals?

-Hand signals will allow you to effectively interact with any senior or younger dog that develops hearing loss over time.
+Hand signals will allow you to effectively interact with your deaf dogs or any senior or younger dog that develops hearing loss over time.
 Learning hand signals gives you a reliable method for communicating with your dog.

-As cars, people, and other distractions could prevent your dog from hearing you clearly.
+As cars, people, and other distractions could prevent your dog from hearing you or voice commands clearly.
 It becomes even more crucial that communication with cues with your dog as the environment may present more hazards or risks to both parties.

 Dogs tend to be adept at picking up on body language more than specific words you say.
 It’s easier for them to associate a gesture with behavior than distinguish between various sounds that compose one word.